Cheapest Butt Implants price in Turkey is € 3,164. Average Butt Implants cost in Turkey is € 3,472 where prices can go as high as € 3,780.

-The butt implants recovery period lasts between 4 to 6 weeks, after which the patient can return to normal activities.
-During the recovery period, the patient will feel some pain while sitting down, which can be soothed with painkillers.
-In around 6 to 8 months, the scar will be hardly noticeable and all the tissue in the area will be completely healed.
+The butt implants recovery period usually lasts between 4 to 6 weeks, after which the patients can return to their daily activities.
+During the recovery period, the patient may feel some pain while sitting down, which can be eased with painkillers.
+In around 6 to 8 months, the scar will be almost invisible and all the tissue in the operated area will be completely recovered.

 Butt implants complications can include the following:

 ● Implant rupture